AND101-2024-group24/AND101-anime-recommender-app/project_spec.md

 Required Features:

-- A vast and regularly updated database of anime titles from various genres and eras.
+- [X] A vast and regularly updated database of anime titles from various genres and eras.
-- List of Currently top ranked animes,
+- [X] List of Currently top ranked animes,
-- Provide a detailed description of the animes for to dive in deep.
+- [X] Provide a detailed description of the animes for a deeper dive into the anime world.
+- [] User profiles where pickings can be fine-tuned and watched anime can be tracked.

 Stretch Features:

-- Personalized anime recommendations based on user preferences and viewing history.
+- [] Personalized anime recommendations based on user preferences and viewing history.
-- Reviews and ratings from the community to guide users in their selection process.
+- [X] Reviews and ratings from the community to guide users in their selection process.
-- An intuitive, easy-to-navigate design optimized for mobile devices.
+- [X] An intuitive, easy-to-navigate design optimized for mobile devices.
-- Notification alerts for new anime releases.
+- [] Notification alerts for new anime releases.
-- User profiles where preferences can be fine-tuned and watched anime can be tracked.

 ### 2. Chosen API: Jikan API